Torah: Christianity

 Although different Christian denominations have slightly different versions of the Old Testament in their Bibles, the Torah as the "Five Books of Moses" (or "the Mosaic Law") is common among them all.

+In the Jerusalem Bible (1966), its editors recommend reading the narratives in the Torah or Pentateuch in their traditional order, but also suggests that Leviticus can be aligned with the concluding chapters of the Book of Ezekiel, or with Ezra and Nehemiah, and that Deuteronomy "may be profitably read" with the Book of Jeremiah.

 Islam

 Islam states that the Torah was sent by God.
-The "Tawrat" (توراة) is the Arabic name for the Torah within its context as an Islamic holy book believed by Muslims to be given by God to Prophets among the Children of Israel, and often refers to the entire Hebrew Bible.
+The Tawrāh (توراة) is the Arabic name for the Torah within its context as an Islamic holy book believed by Muslims to be given by God to Prophets among the Children of Israel, and often refers to the entire Hebrew Bible.
 According to the Quran, God says, "It is He Who has sent down the Book (the Quran) to you with truth, confirming what came before it.
 And He sent down the Taurat (Torah) and the Injeel (Gospel)."
-(Q3:3) However, the Muslims believe that this original revelation was corrupted (tahrif) (or simply altered by the passage of time and human fallibility) over time by Jewish scribes.
+(Q3:3) However, the Muslims believe that this original revelation was corrupted (taḥrīf) (or simply altered by the passage of time and human fallibility) over time by Jewish scribes.
 The Torah in the Quran is always mentioned with respect in Islam.
 The Muslims' belief in the Torah, as well as the prophethood of Moses, is one of the fundamental tenets of Islam.

-The Islamic methodology of tafsir al-Qur'an bi-l-Kitab (تفسير القرآن بالكتاب) refers to interpreting the Qur'an with/through the Bible.
+The Islamic methodology of tafsīr al-Qurʼān bil-Kitāb (تفسير القرآن بالكتاب) refers to interpreting the Qur'an with/through the Bible, a subset of the more general exegetical practice of tafsīr used in Islam.
 This approach adopts canonical Arabic versions of the Bible, including the Torah, both to illuminate and to add exegetical depth to the reading of the Qur'an.
 Notable Muslim mufassirun (commentators) of the Bible and Qur'an who weaved from the Torah together with Qur'anic ones include Abu al-Hakam Abd al-Salam bin al-Isbili of Al-Andalus and Ibrahim bin Umar bin Hasan al-Biqa'i.

+Apocryphal texts

+In pseudo-Clementine literature, specifically Homily III Chapter XLVII, it includes the Apostle Peter stating—with regard to the authorship of the Torah, that Moses could not have physically written it.
+Moses instead was granted foreknowledge of its eventual destruction, and instead chose to pass down the laws orally to seventy wise men.